ShubhamGupta505/Airbyte/README.md

 * [GitHub](https://github.com/airbytehq/airbyte) \(Bug reports, Contributions\)
 * [Twitter](https://twitter.com/airbytehq) \(Get the news fast\)
 * [Weekly office hours](https://airbyte.io/weekly-office-hours/) \(Live informal 30-minute video call sessions with the Airbyte team\)

-## Roadmap

-Check out our [roadmap](https://app.harvestr.io/roadmap/view/pQU6gdCyc/launch-week-roadmap) to get informed on what we are currently working on, and what we have in mind for the next weeks, months and years.

-## License

-See the [LICENSE](docs/project-overview/licenses/) file for licensing information, and our [FAQ](docs/project-overview/licenses/license-faq.md) for any questions you may have on that topic.